/**

 print(f"Reconstructed: '{reconstructed}'")

-That’s it!
-A complete tokenizer in about 10 lines of Python.
+Ten lines of Python produce a complete tokenizer.
 Every tokenizer — no matter how sophisticated — has these same two operations:

 The Key Insight